sohaibiqbaal/CBI-Engine-AI-Powered-Contextual-Cricket-Intelligence-Engine/README.md

 **Null Hypothesis Inversion:** Shuffled data produced higher scores (Z = -69.65), establishing that CBI currently measures proximity to the dataset's empirical average policy rather than independent optimal decisions
 * **Predictive Validity:** Using a cumulative training design (2016+2021+2022) to predict 2024, the framework achieves a Spearman correlation of ρ = 0.421, exceeding the predefined threshold
 ## License & Data
-[cite_start]Ball-by-ball delivery data were sourced from Cricsheet.org under a Creative Commons licence This study uses exclusively publicly available sports performance data
+Ball-by-ball delivery data were sourced from Cricsheet.org under a Creative Commons licence This study uses exclusively publicly available sports performance data